wolfgangr/SDM2rrd/docs/worker-scripts.md

 ## disk space

 disk space is determined by rrd files. rtfM there how to calculate.
+Be aware that rrd statically reserves all disk space required to cover the configured time frame.
 My current config usses 311 MByte.
 Still OK on a 64 GB SSD.

 Just an example: consider this 2.somewhat MB file